glebfel/tg-sessions-checker/README.md

    ◾  *Also, you can add proxy to use in validation process (it is recommended to use proxy from the same region as session accounts are) or you can simply left the string empty.*

-**2. Install all required dependencies from requirements.txt file.**
+**3. Install all required dependencies from requirements.txt file.**

+Using pip :

+      pip install -r requirements/requirements.txt

-**3. Run run.py and follow instructions from the console if needed.**
+**4. Run run.py and follow instructions from the console if needed.**

-**4. After successful run, 'valid_sessions' folder and 'report.json' will be created:**
+**5. After successful run, 'valid_sessions' folder and 'report.json' will be created:**

      ◾ 'valid_sessions' folder contains all sessions which pass validation process.